dancer1325/jest/docs/SnapshotTesting.md

 ### 2. Tests should be deterministic

-Your tests should be deterministic.
-Running the same tests multiple times on a component that has not changed should produce the same results every time.
-You're responsible for making sure your generated snapshots do not include platform specific or other non-deterministic data.
+Your tests should be deterministic
+* Running the same tests multiple times on a component that has not changed should produce the same results every time
+* You're responsible for making sure your generated snapshots do not include platform specific or other non-deterministic data.

-For example, if you have a [Clock](https://github.com/jestjs/jest/blob/main/examples/snapshot/Clock.js) component that uses `Date.now()`, the snapshot generated from this component will be different every time the test case is run.
-In this case we can [mock the Date.now() method](MockFunctions.md) to return a consistent value every time the test is run:
+For example, if you have a [Clock](https://github.com/jestjs/jest/blob/main/examples/snapshot/Clock.js) component that uses `Date.now()`, the snapshot generated from this component will be different every time the test case is run
+* In this case we can [mock the Date.now() method](MockFunctions.md) to return a consistent value every time the test is run:

 ```js
 Date.now = jest.fn(() => 1_482_363_367_071);
 ```

-Now, every time the snapshot test case runs, `Date.now()` will return `1482363367071` consistently.
-This will result in the same snapshot being generated for this component regardless of when the test is run.
+Now, every time the snapshot test case runs, `Date.now()` will return `1482363367071` consistently
+* This will result in the same snapshot being generated for this component regardless of when the test is run.

 ### 3. Use descriptive snapshot names

-Always strive to use descriptive test and/or snapshot names for snapshots.
-The best names describe the expected snapshot content.
-This makes it easier for reviewers to verify the snapshots during review, and for anyone to know whether or not an outdated snapshot is the correct behavior before updating.
+Always strive to use descriptive test and/or snapshot names for snapshots
+* The best names describe the expected snapshot content
+* This makes it easier for reviewers to verify the snapshots during review, and for anyone to know whether or not an outdated snapshot is the correct behavior before updating.

 For example, compare: